What is safeguarding?

 Mobile phones are not permitted to be used on site by visitors or volunteers, and staff have all agreed to a comprehensive mobile phone policy and do not use their phone when children are around.

-Should anyone have any concerns about the safety or well-being of a child at school, please report your concerns to the Designated Safeguarding Lead, Paul Gilbert, or the Deputy Safeguarding Lead, Emma Claridge.
+Should anyone have any concerns about the safety or well-being of a child at school, please report your concerns to the Designated Safeguarding Lead, Emma Claridge, or the Deputy Safeguarding Lead, Joe Porter.
 Other members of staff who are trained as Safeguarding Leads are Amanda Blunden and Corinne Thomas.
 All of our safeguarding leads are trained to Level 3.
-Our safeguarding governors are Janet Daboo and Jenny Mikkelsen.
+Our safeguarding governor is Laura Morgan.